-Short-term action of the Historic Districts Commission.
+Short-term action of the Historic Districts Commission in collaboration with the Historical Commission.

 Design guidelines are a resource to assist property owners in the care of their historic properties.

 Historic District Boundaries

 The HDC and some stakeholders have expressed interest in the possible expansion of existing local historic districts and designation of new districts.
 For example, the Concord Road corridor between the King Philip Historic District of South Sudbury and Sudbury Center has been noted as significant to both districts.
 Existing small clusters of historic properties have been cited as possible new districts.